Where SLTs work – justice settings

 - Difficulties sequencing information to tell a story.

-- Difficulty using abstract language (e.g. idioms, metaphors).
+- Difficulty using abstract language (for example, idioms, metaphors).

 - Difficulties staying on topic.